weliveindetail/tpde/docs/tpde/compiler-ref.md

     // offsets are 32 bit in size
     this->text_writer.align(4);

-    // we want the jump table to be continous this->text_writer.ensure_space(4 + 4 * labels.size());
+    // we want the jump table to be continuous this->text_writer.ensure_space(4 + 4 * labels.size());

     this->label_place(jump_table);